isomerpages/moe-tkps/_cca/Sports Group/Floorball.md

 #### Objectives

 1. To equip the students with skills and knowledge
-2. To introduce various activities that would help enhance their skills as Floorball players
+2. To introduce various activities that would help enhance&nbsp;their skills as Floorball players
-3. To cater to different needs of players through different learning opportunities
+3. To cater to different needs of players through different&nbsp;learning opportunities
 4. To develop students passion in the activity
 5. To enable students to learn values of teamwork